 The moment you pass through the Muda Gate, the former entrance of the town, you will be welcomed by the interesting explosion of Slovene art, architecture, zesty culinary staples, and vivacious neighborhoods that hum with life.

-The town of Koper is home to historic buildings, Venetian architecture, fresh seafood options, the majestic, mesmerizing Praetorian Palace, and so much more.
+Koper is home to historic buildings, Venetian architecture, fresh seafood options, the majestic, mesmerizing Praetorian Palace, and so much more.

 Everything is just waiting for you to explore and discover if you decided to visit or even stay for good on your Koper real estate property in this wonderful seaside destination.